TheDarkLord23/Tutor-Masters/README.md

 Wlecome to Tutor Masters!

 This is a final project for graduating as a Full Stack Developer.
+We worked as a team of 5 people.
+I was the lead of the Front End team.
+I was in charge of designing the index, courses, dashboard and other pages and making them responsive(With 2 breakpoints for now).

 The task looks like this:

 The goal is to create an engaging and professionally styled page for a trainer that prepares students for the entry exams to certain universities in the Czech Republic.